-Lamprey in an area (region or HUC), the level of threat addressed (scale, scope, or severity), habitat gained, specific funds available, capabilities of participants, and stakeholder or program goals.
+Prioritization of conservation actions is facilitated through the implementation database by inclusion of separate factors that may guide selection of individual projects.
+Priorities will be influenced by such factors as the specific needs of Pacific Lamprey in an area (region or HUC), the level of threat addressed (scale, scope or severity), habitat gained, specific funds available, capabilities of participants, and stakeholder or program goals.
 Therefore, actions in the database were not prioritized explicitly, allowing for flexibility to accommodate a broad suite of applications.
 Instead, a framework is provided with a series of factors ranked independently that may contribute to a prioritization scheme.
 Factors evaluated for each action include the scope, scale and severity of threats addressed, effectiveness in addressing the threat, and quantity of habitat gain.
 These factors may be used in combination to guide strategic conservation measures in a variety of implementation scenarios.

 The implementation database is intended as a living document that evolves with our understanding of threats to Pacific Lamprey, their conservation needs and the status of specific conservation projects.
-It is intended to provide a tool to managers and recovery biologists to address the specific needs of Pacific Lamprey, guide conservation efforts, prioritize projects, and monitor progress.
-See Appendix C for contact information.
+It is intended to provide a tool to managers and conservation biologists to address the specific needs of Pacific Lamprey, guide conservation efforts, prioritize projects and monitor progress.
+See Appendix C for proposed implementation tasks and contact information.